 Someone from the SAS said, "They train you to do certain things, and then you have to do them tired."
 The Drug Development Boot Camp is a little like that.
 Come prepared to work very hard.
 If you want to sit back, fall asleep, and drop in and out of lectures for two days, Drug Development Boot Camp is not for you." - Dr. Lorna Speid, Founder and Co-chair

 The pharmaceutical industry has its fair share of Ph.D.s, and MDs, and yet qualifications do not translate into understanding of the drug development process.
 In fact, Nobel Laureate scientists find the drug development process bewildering.

-Some Participant Feedback from the Fifth Drug Development Boot Camp - 2014
+Some Participant Feedback from the Sixth Drug Development Boot Camp - 2015

-Participants for the 2014 Drug Development Boot Camp came from Canada, Germany, India, Israel, Japan, The Netherlands, Spain, UK, and USA.
+Participants for the 2015 Drug Development Boot Camp came from Canada, Germany, Israel, Belgium, The Netherlands, Spain, and the USA.

 Overall Boot Camp Experience

 "I think the breadth and depth of the camp was excellent."

 "Janis Fraser - Excellent talk which taught me that should try to patent anything (might not work though). "

 "Helped me better understand how pharma selects candidates.
 Ironically uses the SAME financial models we use to select products to develop.
 Was GREAT!"

 "This session made me realize that it's very valuable to think about the target product profile very early and that the commercial assessment should be considered earlier."